Resources for Current Students

 If I am an international student, is there anything particular that I need to know about registering for healthcare?

-As an international student, you can learn about what it means to obtain comparable coverage, if you choose not to pursue the Aetna Student Health Plan.
+As an international student, you can learn about what it means to obtain comparable coverage, if you choose not to pursue the United Student Health Plan.

 All international students are required to maintain adequate health insurance for their spouse and all dependents throughout their presence in the U.S., while affiliated with UVA.